katleschris/school_recommender/README.md

 ### Data Expansion

-- **Broader Data Collection**: Extend the web scraper to collect data from additional sources and include more comprehensive details such as extracurricular activities, facilities, and reviews.
+- **Broader Data Collection**: Extend the data collection process to include more comprehensive details such as extracurricular activities, facilities, and reviews.
 - **Real-Time Updates**: Implement a system for real-time data updates to ensure the recommendation engine uses the most current information.

 ### Enhanced User Interface